-This Valentine, Send your Loved One a Google Search Query - Digital Inspiration
+Valentine Idea - Send your Loved One a Google Search Query

 When you put any Math equation in Google, it will try to plot of a graph of that equation just like your scientific calculation.
 And one such equation, listed below, renders a heart curve that you can pass on to your Valentine.

-To give it a try, just copy-paste the following query in Google.
-Thanks Suhel.
+To give it a try, just copy-paste the following entire search query in Google and hit Enter.